ada0l/qr_book_backend/README.md

 ```

 ```
-PUT /qr?id=10 - update qr of user, whose id is 10.
+PUT /qr?id=10 - update qr of user, which id is 10.

 [json input]
 the same as with the post method